 Whether it's stunning, contemporary towel rails or ultra-modern panels to fit any room in the house, consumers now have an increasing choice when it comes to customising the look and feel of their radiators.
 With increasingly versatile accommodations to fit out, radiator models have become far more varied, from tall, slim fit designs to flat panel or traditional horizontal variants.
 From contemporary chrome to chic anthracite, designer versions have become more than just a functional element in the room - they are now talking points and stylish features in their own right.

-In addition to modern twists on the traditional column or panel radiators, several new styles have become very much in vogue.
+In addition to modern twists on the traditional column or flat panel radiators, several new styles have become very much in vogue.
 Flat panel, vertical designs are both practical and refined, while gunmetal and anthracite offer radical alternative materials for your heating solution.
 Some models even feature mirrored panels incorporated into the design, which is not only stylish but also space saving, especially for those with smaller rooms to furnish.

 An additional feature of many such radiators is a wider range of colours; from peaceful, tranquil blues to warm oranges and masculine reds, coloured ones can help enhance the mood of a room or lend it a completely new feel.
 Innovation and luxury do not necessarily mean premium prices either; many designer radiators are competitively-priced and comparable to standard models.
 The added touch of refinement, however, makes this new, practical approach to interior design both affordable and desirable.
 Understanding what make, model and design to choose from can be quite a lengthy process.
 As a very practical investment, a radiator can provide warmth for decades while its visual appeal can have an equally stunning impact in the home.